 Design & Approach

-The data obtained from the Office for National Statistics (data.london.gov.uk, 2019) and is a static time-series dataset.
+The data obtained from the Office for National Statistics (London Datastore, 2019a) and is a static time-series dataset.
 The dataset comprises of data that is divided across the different boroughs of London.
 Since the dataset has a lot of features, it was cleaned to include only the % of disabled people among the economically active (people who don’t have a job and are actively looking for one), % of the employed and unemployed disabled and able-bodied people.
 Even though numerical data was present, a decision was made to go with the % statistic as it was more easily interpretable.
 Data for the City of London Borough missing through the dataset, so the visualization excludes that borough.
 Data was missing for the year 2013 due to changes in the health questions on the Annual Population Survey.
 This was overcome by taking a mean of the years 2012 and 2014.
 Disabled Unemployment data was missing for a few years in certain boroughs.
 This was overcome by calculating the mean of the previous and following years.

-The Statistical GIS Boundary Files (data.london.gov.uk, 2019) for London published by the Greater London Authority.
+The Statistical GIS Boundary Files (London Datastore, 2019b) for London published by the Greater London Authority.
 These files were loaded as tilesets into Mapbox to plot the boundary of the boroughs on the map of London.
 Each of these boroughs are identified by an area code which can be used to map them with the dataset.

 To provide a level of interactivity to the visualization, we have introduced 2 input controls that allow the user to control the years between 2004 and 2017 and the disabled employment/unemployment rates.
 This was achieved by providing 2 radio controls to toggle between the employment and unemployment rates using the bootstrap (Otto, 2019) open source toolkit for developing with JS.
 A lightweight JS library called noUiSlider (Gersen, 2019) was used to setup a slider to allow the users to navigate between years in the dataset.
 Based on the selected radio control and the year selected on the slider, the boroughs on the map get coloured based on their data in the dataset.